TheJelmega/prog-lang/design/README.md

             | <simple-path> [ "as" ( <ext-name> ) ]
 ```

-A `use` declaration creates a local binding associated to a module path.
+A `use` declaration creates a local binding associated to a item path.
 These are used for 2 reasons:
-- Introduce a libary's root module into the scope
+- Introduce a libary's root module into the scope.
-- Shorten the path required to refer to a module.
+- Shorten the path required to refer to a item.

-These declations may appear in modules and blocks.
+These declarations may appear in modules and blocks.

 To access any path from outside the current scope, each `use` declaration must start by indicating the package and library modules come from.
-This is called the root name as is shown as `package:library`, these do not explicitly be written down in the following usecases:
+This is called the root name and is shown as `package:library`, these do not need to explicitly be written down in the following usecases:
 - the package can be left out if the path refers to the current package
 - the library can be left out in 2 cases:
-    - If there is no explicit package (i.e. the current package), it will refer to the current package
+    - If there is no explicit package (i.e. the current package), it will refer to the current library or binary
-    - If tehre is an explicit package, it will refer to the library within that package with the same name
+    - If there is an explicit package, it will refer to the library within that package with that same name

-An example of this can be seen in the below table for the following project structure
+An example of this can be seen in the below table for the following project structure:

-For example, with the package and library structure:
 ```
 A (package)
 - Cur (lib)